 Click here for a list of the best accommodation in Croatia for solos as recommended by our Girls about the Globe.

-G Adventures – This tour company is for the independent traveller as they travel the way that the locals do.
 Starting from 7 day trips from Zagreb to Dubrovnik you can explore Croatia overland or on a sailing trip.
 If you are planning to explore the Balkans, they also offer trips to Montenegro and Bosnia.
 If you have longer than 2 weeks you can travel with them down to Greece or explore 9 countries within a month with their classic tour.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 MedSailors – If you’ve ever wanted to sail around the Mediterranean but have no experience as a sailor, then hop aboard a Medsailors tour instead.
 Medsailors arrange sailing trips to Croatia where you get a chance to try out your sailing skills (if you feel inclined too).
 Catering for 18 to 35 year olds, the sailing trips are week-long.
 As a solo you get paired up in a cabin.